po1sigala/live/02-Lesson-Plans/Part-Time/16-Week_Project-2-Contd/README.md

 ## Heads-Up

-Before next unit, make sure you install both MongoDB and Robo 3T on your machine.
-Although there is time set aside in class for students to install MongoDB, encourage them to install it prior to class using the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb).
+Before the next unit, make sure you install MongoDB on your machine.
+Encourage the students to install it prior to class using the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb).

 If you haven't used MongoDB much in the past, take a look at next week's queries and solutions.